Logo Icon

 SHARE

-Overview: Regular practice of Arithmetic CAT questions is very important if you want to score well in the final exam.
-To help you out, we have provided the important formulas and important questions to boost your practice.
+Overview: Regular practice of Arithmetic CAT questions 2026 is very important if you want to score well in the final exam.
+To help you out, we have provided the important formulas and key CAT arithmetic questions that will boost your preparation and give you an extra edge in the CAT 2026 exam

 • These topics may seem simple, but they often appear in tricky ways in the exam.
 Practising them regularly helps you get faster, more accurate, and also makes it easier to identify and improve your weak areas.

-Read more: CAT Preparation Tips For Working Professional
+Read more: CAT Preparation Tips For Working Professionals

 Number systems form the backbone of arithmetic.
 It includes the study of various types of numbers and their properties.